 However, Del Bosque insists that losing either to a one-game ban would not be catastrophic given the strength in depth he has available to him.

-"We would play with three center backs or we would send a central defender to play on the left, or use Pedro," the former Real Madrid boss told Cadena SER.
+"We would play with three centre-backs or we would send a central defender to play on the left, or use Pedro," the former Real Madrid boss told Cadena SER.
 "We have plenty of solutions which offer guarantees."

-It has been suggested that Spain could rest some players against Croatia given it needs only a draw to reach the knockout stages, but Del Bosque insists that he is treating the game like a final.
+It has been suggested that Spain could rest some players against Croatia given they need only a draw to reach the knockout stages, but Del Bosque insists that he is treating the game like a final.

 "We have people in the squad who want to play and would have no problem at all if they were to come in," he stated.
 "But at the moment I won't 'preserve' any of my players.

 "We are playing a final.
 And if we get to the quarter-finals, there will be another."

 Del Bosque has agreed a new two-year contract with the reigning world and European champions and explained that there was never any danger of him leaving his post.